Symmetric matrix representations of truncated Toeplitz operators on finite dimensional spaces: Abstract

 \section{Abstract}

-In this paper, we study matrix representations of truncated Toeplitz operators with respect to orthonormal bases which are invariant under a canonical conjugation map.
-In particular, we determine necessary and sufficient conditions for when a 3-by-3 symmetric matrix is the matrix representation of a truncated Toeplitz operator with respect to a given conjugation invariant orthonormal basis.
+In this paper, we answer an open conjecture concerning complex symmetric matrices and truncated Toeplitz operators.
+We study matrix representations of truncated Toeplitz operators with respect to orthonormal bases which are invariant under a canonical conjugation map.
+In particular, we determine necessary and sufficient conditions for when a symmetric matrix is the matrix representation of a truncated Toeplitz operator with respect to a given conjugation invariant orthonormal basis.
 We specialise our result to the case when the conjugation invariant orthonormal basis is a modified Clark basis.
-As a corollary to this specialisation, we answer a previously stated open conjecture in the negative, and show that not every unitary equivalence between a complex symmetric matrix and a truncated Toeplitz operator arises from a modified Clark basis representation.
-Finally, we show that a given 3-by-3 symmetric matrix is the matrix representation of a truncated Toeplitz operator with respect to a conjugation invariant orthonormal basis if and only if a specified system of polynomial equations is satisfied with a real solution.
+With this specialisation, we answer an open conjecture in the negative, and show not every unitary equivalence between a complex symmetric matrix and a truncated Toeplitz operator arises from modified Clark basis representations.
+We pose a new refined conjecture for how to realise a model theory for symmetric matrices through the use of truncated Toeplitz operators, and we show this conjecture is equivalent to a specified system of polynomial equations being satisfied.